benninge/wearable_suit/README.md

 ## Software

 This project provides a software development kit for the mainboard containing examples.
-Additionally a sensor board firmware is provided as well as an incomplete android app to control the suit with a smartphone.
+Additionally, a sensor board firmware is provided as well as an incomplete Android app to control the suit with a smartphone.

 ### Mainboard firmware